 [Note: This was formerly an “Empire Strikes First” column, but I will be modifying it as the ongoing uprisings continue in Yemen and more Wikileaks cables are released, detailing behind the scenes of President Saleh’s government.]

-Over the past year or so, an unfavorable light has been shining on the Middle Eastern country of Yemen, with our possibly illegal deployment of drones there, and even earlier with Senator Joseph Lieberman’s declaration in December 2009 that, “Iraq was yesterday’s war.
+Over the past several years, an unfavorable light has been shining on the Middle Eastern country of Yemen, with our possibly illegal deployment of drones there, and even earlier with Senator Joseph Lieberman’s declaration in December 2009 that, “Iraq was yesterday’s war.
 Afghanistan is today’s war.
 If we don’t act preemptively, Yemen will be tomorrow’s war.
 That’s the danger we face.”
 War almost seems inevitable, at least on a covert level.
 But while many Americans are baffled as to what and where Yemen is, the Yemeni people have had good reason to fear American foreign policy for the past two decades.

 Indeed, the United States has been playing games with Yemen ever since its formation in 1990.
 On November 29, 1990, the delegate from Yemen voted against a United Nations authorization for the use of force in Iraq, and US Secretary of State James Baker commented that “this will turn out to be the most expensive vote he ever cast.”
 Within days, US aid to Yemen was greatly reduced.

 Perhaps one will recall the USS Cole attack in 2000, which was timed well enough that President Clinton never fully dealt with it, and Bush did not consider it his problem when he took over.
 Taking place in the Gulf of Aden, in Yemen, this put a bad taint on Yemen.
 But the attackers were Sudanese and Saudi, not Yemeni, so to blame the attack on the site would be akin to blaming 9/11 on New York City, which is clearly absurd.